renfieldk/sensible-how-to/README.md

     at process._tickCallback (node.js:355:11)
 ```
 Then congratulations!
 You have Gnarly Yosemite Bug! (see above).
-Type the following command in the terminal to disable discoveryd:
+Type the following command in the terminal to disable discoveryd:<br>
 `sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.discoveryd.plist`

 OK, so now your Jukebox is up and running; it's announcing its existence to anyone who will listen.
 To confirm, let's use the command line tool lsof ("LiSt Open Files") -- since basically everything (in the command line context) is a "file", we use the -i flag to specify that we want all internet and network files.
-Since this will return a possibly long list, we'll use grep to filter any lines that contain "node":
+Since this will return a possibly long list, we'll use grep to filter any lines that contain "node":<br>
 `lsof -i | grep node`
 You should get something like
 ```
 node      65366 renfield   12u  IPv4 0x65bda10666d97df3      0t0  TCP *:cgms (LISTEN)
 node      65366 renfield   13u  IPv4 0x65bda106560c8d53      0t0  UDP *:mdns
 ```
-The second column (65366 but you will see a different number for sure) is the pid (Process ID).
+The second column (65366, but you will see a different number for sure) is the pid (Process ID).
-We can confirm that it's our jukebox using lsof with the -p flag (Process) and a grep filter again on the word "jukebox":
+We can confirm that it's our jukebox using lsof with the -p flag (Process) and a grep filter again on the word "jukebox":<br>
 `lsof -p 65366 | grep jukebox` (again, use whatever number you see for pid)
 Should result in something like:
 ```